 The view from Nicole Chair of the dramatic steep-sided slopes on the southern side of the valley beneath High Cup Scar.

-The site of a disused quarry near Peeping Hill.
+The site of a disused quarry near Peeping Hill, a historical point along the High Cup Nick circular walk.

 The Pennine Way between Peeping Hill and Dod Hill.
 The pyramidal Dufton Pike is in the background.